Bristol, like the rest of the country, is facing a housing shortage.

 Although we will encourage the community to use the Sporting Quarter, it will remain private property with security on site.
 There will be zero tolerance towards any anti social behaviour.

+We expect work will start in 2022 and take at least two years to build.
 Timelines will depend on the planning process, and commencement of procurement and construction are dependent on the award of planning approval.
 The work will be phased.
-A preliminary phasing plan and programme will be submitted with our application.
+A preliminary phasing plan has been submitted with our application.
 There is a substantial package of “enabling work” required to prepare the site before the main construction work can commence.
-Currently, the earliest that we expect this work to commence would be late in 2021, with subsequent phases of construction work following on in 2022.
-If required, adjacent properties will be surveyed before work starts.